Take a Tour of the Raw & Well Calculator

 Step 5: Smart Feedback - Food or Supplement?

-Our engine acts as your Clinical Co-Pilot.
+Our engine acts as your Nutrition Co-Pilot.
 Whether you are a professional or a beginner, you do not have to calculate nutrient gaps by hand each time.
 If a recipe is low on Zinc or Omega-3s, the Feedback Brain presents you with a choice: Add [X]g of Whole Food or Add [X]mg of Supplement.
 You choose your path, and the app handles the decimal-point math to hit NRC standards.

 How Raw & Well supports this step: The Feedback Brain identifies gaps and offers food or supplement bridges.
 You can adjust with the inputs visible.